jairaj08/Android-Bootanimation-module/README.md

 - A rooted Android device with Magisk, KernelSU, or APatch or any similar app.
 - A valid `bootanimation.zip`.

+## Build or Replace the animation
+1. Extract the module ZIP.
+2. Place your custom `bootanimation.zip` in `common/`.
+3. Optionally place `bootaudio.mp3` in `common/`.
+4. Create the ZIP with `customize.sh`, `module.prop`, and `common/` at its root.

 ## Installation
 1. Download the module ZIP release.
-Install it from a supported root manager.
-The included `META-INF` files also retain compatibility with recovery-based Magisk module installers.
 2. Open the root manager's module installer.
 3. Select the ZIP and install it.
 4. Reboot to apply the animation.

-## Build or Replace the animation
-1. Extract the module ZIP.
-2. Place your custom `bootanimation.zip` in `common/`.
-3. Optionally place `bootaudio.mp3` in `common/`.
-4. Create the ZIP with `customize.sh`, `module.prop`, and `common/` at its root.

 The animation archive must contain a root-level `desc.txt` and one or more `part*` directories.
 Store (uncompressed) ZIP entries are recommended for boot-time performance.
 The installer validates the archive and aborts before installation if it is corrupt or lacks `desc.txt`.